 This book was an unplanned work of passion.
 It started when I volunteered to teach personal finance at the Florida Youth Challenge Academy (FLYCA), a program for at-risk youth.
 I was looking for something to give the students that they could take with them and reference, once they moved on.
 Sadly, the school couldn’t afford to buy anything for the students, and I didn’t really find any books that fit the target audience.
 Then I got the terrible news that Richard Fullerton passed away in December 2016.
 I was heartbroken for the family and frustrated that I couldn’t do anything; I couldn’t even get back to Colorado for the funeral.
 Shortly after that, I met with a high school principal who wanted to start a personal finance class at his school.
 I decided to write Basic Personal Finance as a tribute to Rich.
 I started with his 2007 classroom handout (which I updated in 2009 at his request).
-I updated all the information, and built it up cover all Florida Department of Education standards for economics and financial literacy as well as specific topics that FLYCA wanted covered.
+I updated all the information for 2016, and built it up cover all Florida Department of Education standards for economics and financial literacy as well as specific topics that FLYCA wanted covered.
 I put Rich as my co-author, and I plan to donate half the proceeds in his name to Compassion International’s Highly Vulnerable Children Fund.
 (That was the charity listed in his obituary.)
 The other half will pay for books to donate to my local high schools.

 Below are some support materials for those using the book to teach a class or who can’t read the images or tables as published in the book.
 (You can right click to download any of these.)
 A typos list follows.